craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-A site plugin consist of a group of files that are copied to the site repository when installed.
+A site plugin consist of a group of files that are copied to the project repository when installed.
 To create your own site plugin, your files/folders needs to go in the corresponding type of plugin folder, following the structure below: